tassshh/CCBST.ML_PROJECT/readme.md

 This is Algerian Forest project.
+We want to predict fire weather index using multiple input features.